 Unlike some of his other wardrobe pieces from the film, the Supply Jacket has been a near universal hit with fans of Bond style.
 It’s definitely one rugged piece of outerwear.
 Made in Los Angeles from 10oz Martexin waxed canvas and finished with custom metal hardware, it’s one of those rare cotton jackets that actually requires some effort to break-in.
 The few negative comments from fans about the jacket tend to focus on how stiff it is when new.
 But that’s actually part of the beauty of a piece like this.
 It’s going to feel like cardboard at the start.
 However regular wear will soften it up and the waxed finish will darken and develop a unique patina that adds more and more character over time.
 It takes a little work and patience.
 But it’s worth it!

 Even better?
-The jacket is still available directly from Rogue Territory in sizes XS to XXL.
+The jacket is still available directly from Rogue Territory.
 And with a price of $295, it isn’t crazy expensive.
-Stag Provisions, another popular retailer with fans, also has sizes small to large and XXL in stock at the same price.
-If you’re in the UK, Rivet & Hide have sizes small to XXL for £280.00.
+Currently they have sizes small to large and XXL available.
+But they are expecting a re-stock at the end of this month.
+Stag Provisions, another popular retailer with fans, also has some sizes in stock at the same price and imagine they’ll also be getting more soon.
+If you’re in the UK, keep checking Rivet & Hide.
+They’re out of inventory right now, but I expect them re-stock soon for around £280.00.
 Just note that it is a slim fit, so make sure to check the size chart before ordering!

 Of course, $300 is still a lot of money for many of us.
 Is it possible to capture the spirit of Bond’s jacket for a little less?
 Let’s take a look at the alternatives and find out!